Škoda Fabia

-The Škoda Fabia is a supermini car produced by Czech manufacturer Škoda Auto since 1999.
+The Škoda Fabia is a series of passenger cars produced by Czech manufacturer Škoda Auto since 1999.
 It is the successor of the Škoda Felicia, which was discontinued in 2001.
-The Fabia was available in hatchback, estate (named Fabia Combi) and saloon (named Fabia Sedan) body styles at launch, and since 2007, the second generation is offered in hatchback and estate versions.
+The Fabia was available in hatchback, estate (named Fabia Combi) and saloon (named Fabia Sedan) body styles at launch, and from 2007, the second generation was offered in hatchback and estate versions.
 The third generation Fabia was launched in 2015, and the fourth in 2021.

 First generation (Type 6Y; 1999)

-The first generation Fabia (given the internal type code 6Y) was officially presented at the Frankfurt Motor Show in September 1999 and production of this model started in October the same year.
+The first generation Fabia (given the internal type code 6Y) was officially presented at the Frankfurt Motor Show in September 1999 and production of this model started in July the same year.
 The estate version Fabia Combi was introduced in September 2000 at the Paris Motor Show.
 It was the first model to use the Volkswagen Group's A04 platform, which it shared with the Volkswagen Polo Mk4 and SEAT Ibiza.
 In the United Kingdom, for 2000, this car won What Car?'s "Car of the Year".

-The range started with the 1.0 8v Classic (which was cheaper than Volkswagen's smaller 3-door 1.0 Lupo when it went on sale) to the 1.9 PD TDi RS.
+The range started with the 1.0 8v Classic (which was cheaper than Volkswagen's smaller 3-door 1.0 Lupo when it went on sale) to the 2.0 Elegance; eventually the 1.9 PD TDi RS was added at the top of the line.